Shicheng-Guo/BIS180L_web/_drafts/2016-05-17-Mac-Installation.md

 ## Atom packages

-Open up at atom, click on File > Preferences, and then install the following atom packages.
+Open up  atom, click on File > Preferences, and then install the following atom packages.
 Not all of these are needed for the BIS180L but they are good to have

 * Sublime-Style_Column-Selection
 * autocomplete-python
-* git-control
 * language-r
 * language-markdown
-* markdown-pdf
-* markdown-toc
-* markdown-preview
 * python-tools

-* r-exec
+In atom go to preferences and search for the 'whitespace' package.
+Disable it.

 ## Homebrew